 According to The Food Standards Agency, 7 million tonnes of wasted food is thrown away in the UK every year, at an estimated cost per household of £470.

 Yet the majority of this food could have been eaten, so what can we do to bring this figure down?

 The most important way to reduce this figure is by reducing the amount of waste food each of us produces.
-This can be done by:-

-If your local council do not collect food scraps you can compost all your own food waste using a Bokashi Bin.
-Yes, every bit can be composted in a Bokashi bin - fish, meat, bones and dairy.
-You simply put your food in the bin and add Bokashi bran, which contains Effective Microrganisms to break down the food.
+If your local council does not collect food scraps, or you want to compost all your own food waste you can use a Bokashi Bin.
+Yes, every bit of food can be composted in a Bokashi bin - fish, meat, bones, fruit, veg and dairy.
+You simply put your food in the bin and add Bokashi bran, which contains 'Effective Microrganisms' to break down the food.
 Once it is broken down (in about two weeks) it can be used as a soil improver or added to a compost heap to accelerate composting.